ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

 ## How to submit?
-- Video previews need to be submitted through the IEEE CPS system.
-The submission links for individual tracks will be updated shortly.
+- Video previews need to be submitted through the IEEE CPS system. **Please watch for submission instructions from your respective chairs**.
 - Please submit your video file and caption/subtitle file separately and do not bake the subtitles into the video.
 We will do the integration in a consistent way.